irfanfauzi170845/Chart_testing/README.md

 7. Adding New Tests
 8. Generating Reports
 9. Saving File to Github Repository
-9. Application testing in this folder CHART_TESTING
+10. Application testing in this folder CHART_TESTING
+11. Jenkins

 ---------------------
 Getting Started